invertase/react-native-firebase/docs/crashlytics/usage/index.md

 ## Crash Attributes

-There are various methods to set attributse for the crash report, in order to provide analytics for crashes and help you review them.
+There are various methods to set attributes for the crash report, in order to provide analytics for crashes and help you review them.
 You can use set methods to set predefined attributes, but you can also set your own custom attributes.

 ```js
 import React, { useEffect } from 'react';